utahfmr/VULFI/README.md

 ### License & Copyright Information
 ### Installation
 ##### Step 1: Download VULFI.

 ```
 git clone https://github.com/utahfmr/vulfi.github.io.git <vulfi dir>
 ```
 where \<vulfi dir\> is the directory where you want vulfi source code to live.

 ##### Step 2: Choose the correct version of VULFI.

-If you would like to build VULFI using the latest LLVM version then go to "master" folder else refer to one of the folder starting with the prefix "LLVM_" represeting your LLVM version.
+If you would like to build VULFI using the latest LLVM version then go to "master" folder else refer to one of the folder starting with the prefix "LLVM_" representing your LLVM version.

 ```
 cd <vulfi dir>/master